 drop 3 chords

 "Voice leading" is a term that refers to the smooth progression of each voice of a chord.
 This technique consist to move individually one or several voices up or down by a step from one chord to the next.
 Voice leading is very used by composers and improvisers in order to connect chords instead of bouncing them around.
 The aim of this lesson is to connect or voice-lead basic four-note chords by moving only one voice.
-This technique is very fun and should help you learn some most important chords used in jazz guitar.
+This technique is very fun and should help you learn some of the most important chords used in jazz guitar.

 Drop voicings are open chords which span more than an octave.
 They are very useful tools in music composition and arrangement and are greatly appreciated by guitarists for comping and soloing.
 The name drop 3 comes from the fact that you dropped the third highest note of a close voicing.
-If the drop 2 and 3 drop voicings are the most used and surely the first players learn when exploring jazz guitar, you have to know that there are drop 2-3, drop 3-4, drop 2-4 and drop 2-3-4 voicings.
+If the drop 2 and 3 drop voicings are the most used and surely the first players learn when exploring jazz guitar, you have to know that there are drop 2-3, drop 3-4, drop 2 and 4 voicings and drop 2-3-4 voicings.
 However, these are not commonly played on the guitar because of their complexity, that's why this lesson focuses on drop 3 voicings only.
 You will see how they are built and how to play them on guitar by using the chord shapes and tablatures provided on this page.

 1- Blues progressions and variations

 4 -Rhythm patterns